Crockpot Enchiladas with Beef

-Now five years have passed and A Spicy Perspective has grown into our passion and our family business.
+Over the last 10 years, A Spicy Perspective has grown into our passion and our family business.
 We love sharing weekly recipes with you, along with a side of travel experiences, and some personal tidbits.
 We are so humbled that so many of you visit us week after week.

 It has been an honor, and we hope to be here many more years to come!

 So today we move forward into the next decade of A Spicy Perspective with a true crowd-pleaser, our Slow Cooker Beef Enchilada Recipe.

 This easy recipe is just the kind of dinner I like to prepare this time of year… warm and comforting, with a pinch of spice and tangy sweetness.
 (And of course, melted cheese on top!)

 Our Easy Beef Enchilada Recipe, as you see in the title is cooked throughout the day in a crockpot.
 You can start it in the morning before you head off to work, then walk into a house filled with the most sumptuous tantalizing aroma later that evening.

 When you’re ready for dinner, you simply roll the slow-cooked beef in tortillas, sprinkle with cheese, and bake just long enough to melt the cheese.

 There’s a top-secret ingredient in this Crockpot Enchilada Recipe that adds depth and a touch of sweetness.
 Musselman’s Apple Butter!